Tramonto/tramonto.github.io/pages/developer_physics.md

 Changing the external field potential requires only small changes to the Tramonto source code.

 1. Add a new 1D external field either in dft_vext_1D.c as a new function or in a new user generated file.
+Note that for completeness both the field and its derivative are generally computed.
 2. Assign a key word name and ID number to the new potential type in dft_globals_const.h or in a new user generated header file user.h. (as in #define NEW_VEXT_1D 8).
 When choosing the ID number respect existing external field types in dft_globals_const.h.
 3. Add the new key word option to the switch statements in dft_switch_vext1D.c

-_Note: as of Tramonto 4.0, the external field derivatives are computed numerically rather than analytically to allow a more flexible application to complex compound surface geometries.
-Therefore it is not necessary to add code associated with external field derivatives._

 <a name="ATT"></a>

 ### Implement a New Fluid Interaction Potential

-Follow these instructions to implement a new interaction potential for pairwise fluid interactions or for defining an external field based on pairwise potentials.
+These instructions apply for pair potentials to be used in mean field perturbation calculations.

 1. Create a new file to contain several functions associated with the new mean field pair potential.
-Any of the existing pair potential files (dft_pairPot__func_.c) can be used as as a template and for reference.
+Note that dft_pairPot_LJ12_6.c can be used as a template.
-2. Identify the input parameters that should be used to compute this potential in case it will be used for fluid-fluid, fluid-wall, or wall-wall interactions.
-3. Write functions to compute:
+2. Write functions to define the new pair potential by computing the following:

-    *   The value of pair potential.
-    *   The derivative of the pair potential.
-    *   The properties of the inner core for various treatments (e.g. weeks-chandler-anderson vs zero core potential).
+    *   The cut and shifted potential (see uLJ12_6_CS() for example).
-    *   The attractive part of the pair potential to be used in the DFT perturbation calculation.
+    *   The derivative of the new potential (see uLJ12_6_DERIV1D() for example).
+    *   The potential as a perturbation to a hard core potential (see uLJ12_6_ATT_CS() for example - where a Weeks-Chandler-Anderson split of the potential is used).
-    *   The pair potential without any cut and shift applied.
+    *   The potential without the cut and shift (see uLJ12_6_ATT_noCS() for example).
-    *   The integral of the potential.
+    *   The integral of the potential (for example uLJ12_6_Integral() contains the integrated 12-6 Lennard-Jones potential).
-4. Assign a key word name and ID number to the new potential type in dft_globals_const.h or in a new user generated header file user.h. (as in #define NEW_PAIR_POT 10).
+3. Assign a key word name and ID number to the new potential type in dft_globals_const.h or in a new user generated header file user.h. (as in #define NEW_PAIR_POT 8).
 When choosing the ID number respect existing pair potential types in dft_globals_const.h.
-5. Add the new key word option to the switch statements in dft_switch_pairPot.c
+4. Add the new key word option to the switch statements in dft_switch_pairPot.c

-_Implementing all of the routines defined here automatically adds the new potential as an option for calculation of external fields based on the new pair potential._
+5. Note that implementing all of the routines defined here automatically adds the new potential as an option for calculations based on 3D external fields (either integrated potentials or atomic surfaces).
+The new interaction potential may be used to define surface-fluid and/or surface-surface interactions by setting Type_vext3D and/or Type_uwwPot to the new ID number in dft_input.dat.

 <a name="FMT"></a>